 Yeah…that was my initial reaction, too.
 Here’s the short version:

 The GDPR is an EU law that addresses all uses of personal data.
 The EU made a definitive, unequivocal decision that consumer data belongs to the consumer.
 Businesses can only borrow it — and, even then, only with the consumer’s explicit permission and under strict guidelines.

 Just about anything that, whether alone or in combination with other data points, could be used to identify an individual.
 In addition to the obvious things like name, address, government ID numbers, etc., it also includes IP addresses as well as data gleaned from cookies, apps, social media platforms, etc.

-The GDPR isn’t confined by geographic borders.
-Any company that collects, stores, processes, etc., the data of EU residents or citizens is bound by the law, even if the company has no physical presence in the EU.
+Geographic borders don’t confine the GDPR.
+Any company that collects, stores, processes, etc., the data of EU residents or citizens are bound by the law, even if the company has no physical presence in the EU.

 Want some examples?